Skip to Content

 The white towels are also great for wrapping the light cords inside for storage.
 I spread them all out and then kind of fold/roll them up so they don’t get tangled.
 They then go into the bins with the village for padding between the pieces; win-win-win.

-white towels in bin and cords wrapped in them
+folded white towels in gray bin with cords wrapped in them

 The Cords